beancountersbookkeeping/portfolio/_portfolio/blocjams.md

 ---
 layout: post
-title: BlocJams
+title: Blocjams
 thumbnail-path: "img/blocjams.png"
 short-description: BlocJams is a site to browse albums and listen to songs.

 ---